Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 When urgent care is the right call

-We'll be straight with you: sometimes urgent care is the better choice, and we'd rather you get the right care than try to sell you something you don't need.
+Sometimes urgent care is the better choice, and we'd rather you get the right care than try to sell you something you don't need.

 Go to urgent care if:

 • You need a diagnosis.
 If you don't know why you're feeling terrible, you need a provider who can run tests, order labs, and figure out what's going on.
-Mobile IV therapy treats known conditions like dehydration and hangovers, not unknown ones.
+Mobile IV therapy addresses known conditions like dehydration and hangovers, not unknown ones.

 • You need a prescription.
 Antibiotics, antivirals, or other prescription medications require a provider who can write scripts.
 Mobile IV providers administer treatments but don't prescribe medications for conditions they haven't diagnosed.